at the time of the Revolutionary War, the stretch of water called the "Thoroughfare" separated Craney Island from the mainland (north is to the right)

 Source: Benson J. Lossing, Pictorial Field-Book Of The War Of 1812

-After the British were blocked at Craney Island, they seized the town of Hampton on the other side of the James River.
-Former French prisoners, who had been enlisted to fight for the British, demonstrated what undisciplined troops can do to defenseless civilians.
-An English officer wrote in his diary "Every horror was perpetrated with impunity - rape, murder, pillage - and not a man was punished."
+Though the British assault was blocked at Craney Island, three days later the town of Hampton on the other side of the James River was seized.
+The French who had been enlisted into the Independent Companies of Foreigners to fight for the British demonstrated what undisciplined troops can do to defenseless civilians.5

 fortifications on Craney Island were allowed to erode after the War of 1812 ended